tanmayrajk/mt/README.md

 ## what is it?

-mt is a slack bot for monkeytype. currently it allows five commands in total:
+mt is a slack bot for monkeytype written in typescript/bun using the slack bolt sdk. currently it allows five commands in total:

 - `/setapekey` sets/updates the api key
 - `/deleteapekey` deletes the api key associated with your user